Chris Offutt Reveals A Family Secret In 'My Father, The Pornographer'

 GROSS: Yeah, do you - does it worry you that maybe your father would be upset?
 Or do you think your father would be happy that finally it can be revealed what a genius he was, you know, 'cause I know he saw himself that way?

-He started out as - in sales for Procter & Gamble - traveling salesman to little country stores for - with Procter & Gamble products - then moved into selling health and life insurance.
-So sales relies on a great deal of self-belief, and I think that Dad incorporated that into his writing life.
-I don't know that I've met anyone else who believed in himself as much as Dad did.
-And Dad fervently and fervidly and absolutely believed that after he was dead, in the 21st century, he would be well-known and extremely famous for the pornography that he wrote under the name John Cleve.

 So to answer the question, how would he feel about it?
-Yes, you know, in a way, this book, to a certain extent, is fulfilling the - his own prophecy that he made about his legacy in the world.
-If it's true - I don't know if it'll wind up true or not, but he would really have enjoyed it, yes.
+Yes, you know, in a way, this book to a certain extent is fulfilling his own prophecy that he made about his legacy in the world.
+If it's true - I don't know if it'll wind up true or not - but he would really have enjoyed it, yes.

+GROSS: Do you ever think that the fact that you became a writer is related to the fact that your father wrote?

 OFFUTT: Well, let me get ready here.
 I'm just going to be a first for FRESH AIR.